Big Pigeon in Southwest Iowa

 • entered service 15 Oct 1941/19 Jan 1942 from Rt.
 1, Stanton, Montgomery Co.; service credited to Montgomery Co.; body not recovered; memorialized Walls of the Missing; Manila American Cem., Luzon, Philippines; cenotaph Mamrelund Cem., Stanton, Montgomery Co.

-• Notes: The three bomber crews are credited with shooting down multiple Japanese aircraft, and all crew members received Silver Stars.
+• Military Note: The three bomber crews are credited with shooting down multiple Japanese aircraft, and all crew members received Silver Stars.

 † Peterson, Harry Earl, SN 37-138-626, US Army, Pott.
 Co.